KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 **Finding:**

 Or well, more like extra verification since this isn't actually in the library yet and I know people throw around "8 seconds" a lot, but Superconduct actually lasts for 12 seconds.
-This is not \(noticably\) affected by anything like EM or Skill level or GU etc, seems to be static.
+This is not \(noticeably\) affected by anything like EM or Skill level or GU etc, seems to be static.

 **Evidence:**